jaedsonpys/cookiedb-cli/README.md

 To use the `CLI` version, you need to know the [CookieDB library](https://github.com/jaedsonpys/cookiedb).
 After that, just use the same methods.

+Some standard CLI commands are:

+- `exit`: Closes the command interface;
+- `list`: List all databases.

 A password will always be **required to access** the available databases.

 ## License